 Flashcard Machine reviews

 - Learn.org: “If you're looking for a totally free way to use web-based flashcards, you might want to take a look at Flashcard Machine.”

 - Blinklist: "Make easy study aids in 20 minutes."

 - The Idaho Librarian: 4 out of 5.
 "Flashcard Machine is not flashy, but it's flexible and completely free."

-Cramberry offers a simple premise: "studying doesn't have to be painful."
-The site provides online flashcards in a variety of subjects, including Science, History, Languages, Accounting, and Medicine.
+Cramberry offers a simple premise: “studying doesn’t have to be painful.”
+The site provides online flashcards for a variety of subjects, including science, history, languages, accounting and medicine.

 - Make your own flashcards or study millions of user-submitted flashcards

-- Tracks your progress and serves the flash cards you're struggling with more often
+- Tracks your progress and services the flashcards you’re struggling with more often

 How much does Cramberry cost?